History of Carlos Boozer in Timeline

 July 8, 2010: Acquired by Chicago Bulls

-On July 8, 2010, Carlos Boozer was acquired by the Chicago Bulls in a sign-and-trade deal with the Utah Jazz, signing a 5-year, $75 million contract.
+On July 8, 2010, Carlos Boozer was acquired by the Chicago Bulls in a sign-and-trade deal with the Jazz, signing a 5-year, $75 million contract.

-2010: Injury-Plagued Season with the Bulls
+2010: Strong season with the Jazz

-January 16, 2013: Season-High Performance
+January 16, 2013: Season-High Performance Against Raptors

-July 15, 2014: Released by the Bulls
+July 15, 2014: Released by Bulls

 On July 15, 2014, Carlos Boozer was released by the Chicago Bulls via the amnesty clause.

-July 17, 2014: Claimed by the Los Angeles Lakers
+July 17, 2014: Claimed by Los Angeles Lakers

 On July 17, 2014, Carlos Boozer was claimed off amnesty waivers by the Los Angeles Lakers.

-February 4, 2015: Season-High Scoring Game
+February 4, 2015: Season-High Performance Against Bucks

 On February 4, 2015, Carlos Boozer scored a season-high 28 points in a loss to the Milwaukee Bucks.